What is it?

 - All Sydney Ferries and the Stockton Ferry in Newcastle

 Please note: You must carry your UNSW student ID card at all times as proof of identity when travelling on your Concession Opal card.

 Am I eligible?

-According to Transport for NSW you're eligible to apply for a Concession Opal card if you are:
+According to Transport for NSW, you're eligible to apply for a Concession Opal card if you meet the following criteria:

 You are an Australian Citizen or Australian Permanent Resident